openzipkin/zipkin/zipkin-server/README.md

     * `QUERY_PORT`: Listen port for the http api and web ui; Defaults to 9411
     * `QUERY_LOG_LEVEL`: Log level written to the console; Defaults to INFO
-    * `QUERY_LOOKBACK`: How many milliseconds queries look back from endTs; Defaults to 7 days
+    * `QUERY_LOOKBACK`: How many milliseconds queries can look back from endTs; Defaults to 7 days
     * `STORAGE_TYPE`: SpanStore implementation: one of `mem`, `mysql`, `cassandra`, `elasticsearch`
     * `COLLECTOR_PORT`: Listen port for the scribe thrift api; Defaults to 9410
     * `COLLECTOR_SAMPLE_RATE`: Percentage of traces to retain, defaults to always sample (1.0).